Gillou38/Drying-open-source-solution/README.md

 Even if you don't know how you can help, you can come with us to learn how to design a product, what's the classic process.
 We try to set a learning method up, with explication of what we do.

-For most precise description see [Contribution guide](https://github.com/Gillou38/Drying-open-source-solution/blob/master/Contribution%20guide.md).
+For most precise description, see [Contribution guide](https://github.com/Gillou38/Drying-open-source-solution/blob/master/Contribution%20guide.md).

 ## Drying
 It's a physicochemical reaction, which extract water of something.
 For dietary application, the reaction need to be control to conserve nutriment, but for a professional, the reaction need to be fast.
 So in our development, we try to mix that 2 constraints, to optimize the process.